segmentio/segment-docs/src/connections/destinations/catalog/comscore/index.md

 #### App Name

-You can include your **App Name** which will be included in all payloads. comScore retrieves the application name from your app’s `Info.plist` application bundle name as returned by `CFBundleName` .
-This value is used in the classification from comScore’s Audience reporting.
+You can include your **App Name** which will be included in all payloads. comScore retrieves the application name from your app's `Info.plist` application bundle name as returned by `CFBundleName` .
+This value is used in the classification from comScore's Audience reporting.
 If you want to override the automatically retrieved value, you can provide a string with your preferred app name.

 #### HTTPS
 We default **Use HTTPS** to true so that your data is always sent encrypted.